soupypan/soupypan.github.io/_miscitems/studdy.md

 However, when school started, work and studying unsurprisingly followed.
 While adjusting to the new year, I kept trying to think of ideas any time I wasn’t trying to shove kinematics concepts and rhetorical analysis into my brain.
 Unfortunately, any semblance of creativity perished after the first month of my junior year.

-That’s how I ended up with an app idea related to school…
+That's how an app idea related to school came to fruition...

 I figured that maintaining focus was difficult for me so I wanted (more accurately, needed) to keep myself accountable.
 Hence, studdy, the mashup of the words “study” and “buddy,” became a thing because what's better than instant gratification!